GEOS-DEV/GEOS/src/coreComponents/schema/docs/SurfaceInformedPolymerCohesiveZone.rst

 ================================= ========= ======== ===============================================================================
-bulkModulus                       real64    required Reference bulk modulus at glassTransitionTemperature crystallinity                     real64    0        Current crystallinity measure used by the optional crystallinity multipliers defaultYieldStrength              real64    required Reference yield strength at glassTransitionTemperature elasticCrystallinityCoeff         real64    0        Linear crystallinity coefficient for bulk and shear moduli glassTransitionTemperature        real64    300      Reference transition temperature for the normalized thermal scale
+bulkModulus                       real64    required Reference bulk modulus at glassTransitionTemperature crystallinity                     real64    0        Current crystallinity measure used by the optional crystallinity multipliers compressivePressureStrengtheningCap             real64    -1       Magnitude of the compressive mean-stress cap applied to the pressure-asymmetry term defaultYieldStrength              real64    required Reference yield strength at glassTransitionTemperature elasticCrystallinityCoeff         real64    0        Linear crystallinity coefficient for bulk and shear moduli glassTransitionTemperature        real64    300      Reference transition temperature for the normalized thermal scale